-The System for Award Management (SAM) is a federal repository that centralizes information about grant applicants and recipients and is free to all users.
+The System for Award Management (SAM) is a federal repository that centralizes information about grant applicants and awardees and is always free to all users.
 Applicants must be registered with SAM before registering with Grants.gov.
 Click here to learn how to check on an organization's registration status in SAM.

-Representatives of organizations that must register with SAM for the first time must begin by creating a SAM user account through login.gov.
-Click here to access instructions and FAQs.
-Then proceed to the registration process.
+Representatives of organizations that must register with SAM for the first time must begin by creating a SAM user account through Login.gov.
+Click here to learn how to create a secure Login.gov account.
+Then proceed to the SAM registration process.

-IMLS recommends that applicants allow several weeks to complete the SAM registration and to secure a CAGE Code.
+IMLS recommends that applicants allow several weeks to complete the SAM registration.

-Each applicant and recipient must maintain an active SAM registration with current information at all times during which it has an active award or an application under consideration by IMLS.
-IMLS may not make an award to an applicant until the applicant has complied with all applicable Unique Entity

-Identifier and SAM requirements and, if an applicant has not fully complied with the requirements by the time IMLS is ready to make a federal award, IMLS may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making an award to another applicant.
+Each applicant and awardee must maintain an active SAM registration with current information at all times during which it has an active award or an application under consideration by IMLS.
+IMLS may not make an award to an applicant until the applicant has complied with all applicable Unique Entity Identifier and SAM requirements and, if an applicant has not fully complied with the requirements by the time IMLS is ready to make a federal award, IMLS may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making an award to another applicant.

-Applicants and recipients must renew their registrations in SAM at least every 12 months-and sooner if their information changes.
+Applicants and awardees must renew their registrations in SAM at least every 12 months-and sooner if their information changes.
 An expired registration will prevent an organization from submitting applications via Grants.gov and receiving awards or payments.
 Grant payments will be made to the bank account that is associated with the organization's SAM registration.